brain-research/tensorfuzz/README.md

 ## The structure of this repository

-Broadly speaking, this repesority contains a core fuzzing library, examples of how to use the fuzzer, a list of bugs found with the fuzzer, and some utilities.
+Broadly speaking, this repository contains a core fuzzing library, examples of how to use the fuzzer, a list of bugs found with the fuzzer, and some utilities.

 ### /bugs